 Therefore, the best way to find other Salt Lake County arrest records would be to contact the city police department via phone or in person.
 The list below shows city police agencies located in the county, with links pointing to their contact information and phone numbers that can be utilized to establish if the agencies operate jails:

-How To Request Salt Lake County Marital & Divorce Records via the County Health Department
+How To Request Salt Lake County Marital & Divorce Records From the County Health Department

-There are multiple county and state resources that can be contacted to verify someone’s marital status or to order marriage and divorce records; these include the Salt Lake County Health Department, Salt Lake County Clerk and the Utah Department of Health & Human Services.
+There are multiple county and state resources that can be contacted to verify someone’s marital status or to order marriage and divorce records; these include the Salt Lake County Health Department, the County Clerk and the Utah Department of Health & Human Services.

 Vital records that are current (not historic) are considered private in Salt Lake County and can only be accessed by the owner of the record and close family members such as parents, children, siblings, and grandparents—anyone else looking to find out if someone is married or divorced will need to have legal documentation to obtain these records.2